Jönköping Airport: Bus

-Länstrafiken buses depart in connection to some flights.
+Line 31 (JLT) runs regularly from morning to evening, to and from the airport.
+Both weekdays and weekends.
+All trips start or end at Jönköping City Centre station (Resecentrum and Juneporten) both connecting to local, regional and distance buses and trains.

 Taxi

 In the arrival terminal there is a telephone direct connected to the local taxi company.

 Parking

 There is parking at the airport, short-term and long-term parking lots.